maierfelix/Calc/documentation/doc.md

 NovaeCalc supports master and slave sheets.
 If you create a master sheet, all style changes, formula and content changes, column and row resizement etc. will be inherited to each slave sheet.
 A maximum of 1 master sheets can exist at the same time.
 Master sheets are green colored by default.
+To create a master sheet, press the *+* button on the right bottom at least for 2 seconds.
 To delete a master sheet, click on the small *-* button on the right top of it.

 ## Live Cells